Shop wines by:

 Good for cellaring.
 This Grand Cru Pinot Noir, grown on the east side of Corton Hill, is intense in both color and flavor, with a stout yet harmonious body.
 Although best aged for 8-10 years, we find it more approachable when young than the Hautes Mourottes.
 For a ready-to-drink version, we recommend the 2002 vintage.

-Food pairing: game, pot roast
+Food pairing: Duck

 • French Red Burgundy Wine, Domaine Gaston & Pierre Ravaut 2010 Corton Hautes Mourottes